UoaWDCC/VPS/learn/pages/state.md

 ## Actions

 To make tracked values useful, you need to update them as the player progresses through the scenario.
 To do this, you need to add actions to **scene elements**, just like adding links.
-After selecting an element, press the plus button in the **State Operations** section on the right; a modal should appear.
+After selecting an element, press the plus button in the **Property Operations** section on the right; a modal should appear.
 In this dialog box, select the tracked value you want to update and how to update it.
 This can be either:

 - Set
 - Add (number only)